mheesakkers/sketch-plugin-snap-to-8pt-grid/README.md

 ## Usage
 1. Select any type of layer (or make a selection)
-2. Choose one of the snapping commands from the menu
+2. Choose one of the snapping commands from the menu or use Runner ;)
 3. Boom!
 Your layer property is snapped to the 8pt grid😎

 ## Layer properties that can be snapped